zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You.md

 Recently, I decided to undertake a quick little journey down to the [Perl 6's Bug Queue](https://rt.perl.org/).
 A quest for fame and profit—some easy game to hunt for sport.
 There's plenty of tickets, so how hard can it be?
-The quick little journey turned out to be long and big, but I've learned a lot of good lessons in the process.
+The quick little journey turned out to be long and large, but I've learned a lot of good lessons in the process.

 ![](/assets/pics/date-with-bug-queue/found-tickets.png)